nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 The severity depends only on the ticket criticality, as it is described above.

-The detailed information on the response and resolution time depending on the SLA (Service Level Agreement) are available on this page : [http://www.nuxeo.com/products/support/](http://www.nuxeo.com/products/support/).
+The detailed information on the response and resolution time depending on the SLA (Service Level Agreement) are available on this page: [http://www.nuxeo.com/products/support/](http://www.nuxeo.com/products/support/).

 ## {{> anchor 'field-nuxeo-connect-support'}}Nuxeo Connect Support

 That drop down list enables to link the JIRA ticket and the Connect contract.
-This enables the Support team to have a minimum set of information on the customer's application (Nuxeo Plateform version, OS, database), and to have a quick overview of the environment in which Nuxeo is deployed.
+This enables the Support team to have a minimum set of information on the customer's application (Nuxeo Platform version, OS, database), and to have a quick overview of the environment in which Nuxeo is deployed.

 If your Nuxeo Connect account is associated to one contract, only this contract is available in the list.
 If you have several contracts, you should be careful to select the good one.

 ## {{> anchor 'field-instance-type'}}Instance Type

-The fields enables the Support team to know about possible contraints linked to the type of instance.
-This may have an impact on the recommandations the Support team will give you.
+The fields enables the Support team to know about possible constraints linked to the type of instance.
+This may have an impact on the recommendations the Support team will give you.

 The different types of instance are:

 * Development: the issue occurs on a development environment.
 On a development instance, some criteria like data conservation my be considered as not critical.
 * Testing/QA: the issue occurs on the testing environment, which may typically have a limited number of users.
 * Production: the issue occurs on the live environment.
 The Support team may provide a workaround solution first so as to unblock users quickly, before providing a long-term solution.
 They may also suggest a conference call to get some more detailed information more quickly.

 ## {{> anchor 'field-environment'}}Environment